adrianhelvik/fragdom/README.md

 It is implemented in preparation for a virtual DOM library.

 The idea is that this should be able to be a replacement for the real DOM in virtual DOM implementations.
-Thus the API is a (non-strict) subset of the real DOM API.
+Thus the API contains a subset of the real DOM API.

 ## Some differences from the real DOM